 Type 3 Activities:

-- Attending meetings organised by the Departments (max 6 points per year)
+- Attending meetings organised by the Education Department (max 6 points per year)

 - Short courses/skills development programmes- workshops and online